ninabarzh/orchard/mitigations/virtualisation/kvm/Whonix.md

-# Whonix
+# Whonix gateway and workstation

 A security research workstation.

 ## Installation

-Installation went mostly without a glitch with [Whonix ™ for KVM](https://www.whonix.org/wiki/KVM).
+Installation went mostly without a glitch with the [Whonix ™ for KVM](https://www.whonix.org/wiki/KVM) guide.
 During first boot of both I got a:

     Error starting domain: Requested operation is not valid: blkio device weight is valid only for bfq or cfq scheduler